krkruk/OrionDoc/source/docs/SDD/arm_io_documentation.rst

 For now, there is no way to stop command execution

 .. note::
-    But will be, execution will be terminated after receiving *ID 1* (Stop the arm movement) command.
+    But, in the future, there will be - execution will be terminated after receiving *ID 1* (Stop the arm movement) command.
 TODO.

 Feedback will contain **ID** key, and flag